maikeulb/ApiGateway/README.md

 Run
 ---

 You need Mono, forge, and fake.
-If you meet those requirements, then:

 ```
 forge fake run